 SUBSCRIBE for Upcoming Course Announcements

-ECG Interpretation Courses for Emergency Clinicians: The HEARTS Approach
+HEARTS ECG Course: ECG Interpretation Courses for Emergency Clinicians

 The HEARTS ECG Course is a live, interactive medical education program developed by University of Toronto emergency physicians.
 We teach clinicians, from medical students to attending physicians, a systematic, evidence-based approach to interpreting ECGs and acting on the findings in real clinical scenarios.